-- (a) In terms of the Emphyteutical Deed, the Company is responsible for the construction and installation of the public infrastructure including drainage, water, electricity and telecommunications distribution systems, which on completion of each phase shall pass on to Government.
+- a.
+In terms of the Emphyteutical Deed, the Company is responsible for the construction and installation of the public infrastructure including drainage, water, electricity and telecommunications distribution systems, which on completion of each phase shall pass on to Government.
 The Company maintains that the circumstances from when the Emphyteutical Deed was entered into have now changed whereby state monopoly over telecommunication infrastructure has been removed and that accordingly telecommunication infrastructure should not revert back to Government upon completion of each phase.
 The Group has sought assurances from Government in respect of this matter, however as of date of approval of financial statements, such process has not been formally concluded.
-The Directors do not believe that this matter has any significant financial impact on the Group. - (b) The Company has received claims from property buyers mainly relating to damages allegedly incurred by them due to latent defects in their apartments and other differences.
-To date some of the pending claims were pursued in court; however, the amount of the claims, where quantified, were not deemed material by the Company's Directors. - (c) A court case involving Tigné Point South Residents Association ("TSRA") in connection with the Company's stores contributions payable towards garage complex common areas upkeep was adjudicated unfavourably for MIDI.
-The court ruled that MIDI was to pay its share of contributions to common areas, amounting to €230,000.
-The Company has lodged an appeal on the basis that the First Court has failed to endorse the applicable law and has ignored the contractual mechanism set out in deeds of sale which acquits storage room owners from contributing towards the cost for the upkeep of the garage complex common areas.
-The Company brought forward ample evidence showing that it has never made use and is not currently making any tangible use of the stores in question, and accordingly there is no real damage being produced to TSRA by wear and tear or inconvenience caused.
-Should the Court of Appeal deem that some compensation is due, the Company expects that the method to assess any indemnity due should result in a compensation proportionate to the damage which may be caused in line with current provisions of law.
-The Company believes the outcome of this process will ultimately be immaterial to the financial statements. - (d) The Company has entered into an agreement with Tigné Point South Residents Association on several claims made by the association and has agreed to undertake the necessary investigations and works to resolve water ingress issues that persist in the areas managed by this association.
-It is currently premature to define the scope and estimated costs of these works but in the opinion of the Directors these will not be significant. - (e) The Company has received a claim from a property buyer who maintains that the operational procedure implemented by the Company with regards to the use and levying of membership fees for the Tigné Point pool is not in line with the claimant's interpretations of the relevant contractual provision.
+The Directors do not believe that this matter has any significant financial impact on the Group. - b.
+The Company has received claims from property buyers mainly related to damages allegedly incurred by them due to latent defects in their apartments and other differences.
+To date some of the pending claims were pursued in court; however, the amount of the claims, where quantified, were not deemed material by the Company's Directors. - c.
+The Company has entered into an agreement with Tigné Point South Residents Association on several claims made by the association and has agreed to undertake the necessary investigations and works to resolve water ingress issues that persist in the areas managed by this association.
+It is currently premature to define the scope and estimated costs of these works but in the opinion of the Directors these will not be significant. - d.
+The Company has received a claim from a property buyer who maintains that the operational procedure implemented by the Company with regards to the use and levying of membership fees for the Tigné Point pool is not in line with the claimant's interpretations of the relevant contractual provision.
 The Court has been asked to (i) determine that the claimant's interpretation is valid and correct and should be the one implemented going forward, (ii) declare that the Company has breached the contractual provision by adopting its own contribution mechanism for the years 2020 2022 and (iii) liquidate the excess amount paid to be reimbursed accordingly.
-The Company maintains that its understanding of the relevant contractual provision is the correct interpretation.
-The Company believes the outcome of this case will ultimately be immaterial to the financial statements. - (f) At 31 December 2023, the Group has contingent liabilities amounting to €350,000 (2022: €350,000), €85,000 (2022: €85,000), €46,180 (2022: €5,000) and €2,890 (2022: €2,890) in respect of guarantees issued by the bank in the ordinary course of business in favour of the Planning Authority, the Environmental and Resources Authority, the Building Regulation Office and the Building and Construction Authority, respectively. - (g) At 31 December 2023, the Company has contingent liabilities in respect of guarantees given to the bank to secure the banking facilities of a related party for the amount of €119,400 (2022: €119,400).
+The Company believes the outcome of this case will ultimately be immaterial to the financial statements. - e.
+At 31 December 2024, the Group has contingent liabilities amounting to €350,000 (2023: €350,000), €85,000 (2023: €85,000), €5,000 (2023: €5,000) and €44,070 (2023: €44,070) in respect of guarantees issued by the bank in the ordinary course of business in favour of the PA, the ERA, the Building Regulation Office and the Building and Construction Authority, respectively. - f.
+At 31 December 2024, the Company has contingent liabilities in respect of guarantees given to the bank to secure the banking facilities of its related party for the amount of €119,400 (2023: €119,400).